-Policy Development January 2022

-Monitoring and Review Date This policy will be reviewed annually by

-the head teacher and DSL, or as

-required in response to any new local or national safeguarding requirements,

-whichever is sooner.

-The next scheduled review for this

-policy is September 2022.

-Developed by: Sandwell Education

-Limitations This policy has been developed by

-Sandwell education but it is the

-responsibility of each school to ensure it

-is up to date in line with any future

-Legislation and guidance.
-It will need to

-reflect procedures within the school

-adopting the policy
+Policy Development January 2022 Monitoring and Review Date This policy will be reviewed annually by the Executive Head teacher and DSL, of as required in response to any new local or national safeguarding requirements whichever is sooner.
+The next scheduled review for this policing is September 2024.
+Developed by: Sandwell Education Limitations This policy has been developed by Sandwell education but it is the responsibility of each school to ensure it is up to date in line with any future Legislation and guidance.
+It will need to reflect procedures within the school adopting the policy